Search

 4) Probe the causes of your addiction and learn how to fight back in your ongoing recovery

 Individual counseling sessions and psychotherapy sessions at inpatient or outpatient rehab will give you the chance to explore the underlying causes of your addiction.
-This may not always be apparent, but a therapist will help you to discover why you became addicted, as well as guiding you in your ongoing recovery.
+This may not always be apparent, but a therapist will help you to discover why you became addicted, as well as guide you in your ongoing recovery.

 The more you understand about what drives you to use substances and what triggers you to behave destructively, the more effectively you can manage your recovery after rehab.